microsoft/msquic/docs/BUILD.md

 MsQuic uses [CMake](https://cmake.org/) to generate build files.

-**Note** - clone the repo recursively or run `git submodule update --init --recursive` to get all the submodules.
+> **Note** - clone the repo recursively or run `git submodule update --init --recursive` to get all the submodules.

-# PowerShell (6 or 7) Requirement
+# PowerShell (6 or greater) Requirement

 MsQuic uses several cross platform PowerShell build scripts to simplify build and test operations.
-PowerShell 6 or (preferrably) 7 will need to be installed for them to work.
+PowerShell 6 or greater will need to be installed for them to work.

 ## Install on Windows